markmcd/roasthub/README.md

-# GitHubRoast - Gemini API x CrewAI Demo App
+# GitHub Resume Generator - Gemini API x CrewAI Demo App

-Welcome to the GithubRoast project, powered by the [Gemini API](https://ai.google.dev/gemini-api/) and [crewAI](https://crewai.com).
-This app shows how to set up a CrewAI crew using Gemini models grounded with Google Search.
+Welcome to the Github Resume Generator project, powered by the [Gemini API](https://ai.google.dev/gemini-api/) and [crewAI](https://crewai.com).
+This app shows how to set up a CrewAI crew using Gemini models grounded with Google Search to generate a CV/Resume from a GitHub profile.

-If you just want to try it out, go to https://roast.markm.cd/

 ## How it works

 A CrewAI crew is defined that follows a short plan:

-* Research the user
+* Research the user's GitHub profile
-* Research their projects
-* Write a roast
+* Generate a CV/Resume in Markdown format

-You can see the CrewAI configuration in [the config dir](src/github_roaster/config/).
-Also check out the [custom LLM class](src/github_roaster/crew.py) that uses the `google_search` tool inside CrewAI.
+You can see the CrewAI configuration in [the config dir](src/github_resume_generator/config/).
+Also check out the [custom LLM class](src/github_resume_generator/crew.py) that uses the `google_search` tool inside CrewAI.

 The agents all use the Gemini API, by default [Gemini 2.5 Flash](https://ai.google.dev/gemini-api/docs/models#gemini-2.5-flash-preview).
-The agents defined for the research tasks use the Gemini API's [Google Search Grounding](https://ai.google.dev/gemini-api/docs/grounding) feature to look up any relevant information on the supplied user's GitHub profile.
+The agent defined for the research task uses the Gemini API's [Google Search Grounding](https://ai.google.dev/gemini-api/docs/grounding) feature to look up any relevant information on the supplied user's GitHub profile.
 This is easy to implement, runs pretty quickly and can grab any relevant GitHub information from